Fundamentals of Forms in Webflow

-Form — contains all your form inputs and elements
+- Form — contains all your form inputs and elements

-Structure of your Form
+Structure of your form

-Text area — The text area field allows visitors to input multi-line data, like a lengthy message.
+- Text area — The Text area field allows visitors to input multi-line data, like a lengthy message.

-Radio button — The radio button field is best used for input data where the visitor can select only one of many options.
+- Radio button — The Radio button field is best used for input data where the visitor can select only one of many options.
 Learn more about radio buttons.

-Double-click any form element inside of the Form block to open the settings panel.
-You can also access the settings by selecting the element and pressing enter.
+You can double-click a form element (e.g., Input, Submit button) to open its settings.
+You can also access an element’s settings by selecting the element and pressing Enter/Return.

 Each form element has different input settings based on its type.